 Solutions may be deployed in a ‘Bring Your Own Device’ manner negating the need for upfront capital expenditure on expensive, depreciating hardware solutions.

 Despite the apparent readiness of many organisations from a technical and capital perspective to adopt these solutions, the utilisation of healthcare messaging apps in many healthcare organisations remains limited2.

 Here are 6 tell-tale signs that your organisation may benefit from a purpose-built healthcare messaging solution:

 1. You’re using multiple channels to communicate with your staff.

-Are you still using emails to send communiques to some staff, paging to broadcast other organisational messages, whilst Management is using Yammer to collaborate?
+Are you still using group emails to keep your staff informed, paging to broadcast organisation-wide messages, whilst Management use WhatsApp message?

 Redundancy in communication systems implementation is vital for any large organisation and the need for more than one communication modality for staff members is undeniable.

 However, organisations must balance this need for multiple channels of communication with the very real possibility of ‘user fatigue’ for staff members.
 Providing staff with too many platforms on which to communicate is burdensome and risks staff members switching off and disengaging from these systems all together.
 If a communication channel is only used for one specific purpose and only rarely by that user (e.g. Yammer) then the likelihood that a user will engage meaningfully on that platform is low.

 Messaging platforms that have the sophistication to manage both clinical and administrative teams and that have the potential to communicate with users on a one to one, one to many and through role designation rather than name alone are likely to provide the most value to healthcare organisations.

 2. Shift workers are disconnected with the rest of your organisation.